naja628/qwerasdf/work/manual.md

 # Shapes
 To start drawing shapes go to `D: Draw Shapes`, then select the desired shape type from the menu.
-All shapes have a number of nails (white dots) on them, you can adjust it with the `nails` or `default-divs` commands.
-(TODO link).
+All shapes have a number of nails (white dots) on them, you can adjust it with the [`nails`](#div) or [`default-divs`](#default-divs) commands.
-You do not need to select the shape a second type in between drawing 2 shapes of the same type.
+You do not need to select the shape type a second time in between drawing 2 shapes of the same type.

 To draw a:
 * circle: left-click on the center, then left-click on any point on the perimeter.
-You can use right-click to make it so the first point you clicked is on the perimeter, and the second controls the center.
+You can use right-click to make it so the first point you clicked is on the perimeter, and the mouse controls the center.
 * segment: left-click on an endpoint, then the other
-* circle arc: left-click on the center, then left-click on an endpoint of the arc, then the other.
+* circle arc: left-click on the center, then left-click on an endpoint of the arc, then the other (total 3 clicks).
 Use right-click to toggle whether you're going clockwise.
 * point: left-click on the point.
 * broken line: use `PolyLine` as the shape type; left-click on as many points as you want, and right-click when you're done.
 * polygon: use `PolyLine` as the shape type; left-click on all the vertices, then left-click the point you started on.

 Note: reminders for the above will be displayed at the bottom of the screen when you select a shape type.

 # Weaves and Colors
 The colorful strings between the nails are organized in "weaves".
 Go to `F: Draw Weave` to start creating weaves.

 ### Creating weaves
 To create a new weave: